iuni-cadre/cadre-website-content/pages/05.contact-us/default.md

 ---
 title: 'Contact Us'
+metadata:
+    '''keywords''': help
+    '''description''': help
 main: true
 ---

 We are designing CADRE to be an agile, interdisciplinary tool for any academic researcher who performs text- and data-mining on large datasets.
 Our platform is currently under development, which means your contributions can help us shape the final product.
 We want to hear from researchers, prospective users, and potential partners on what you want to see in CADRE.

 If you have a request for datasets, data-analysis tools, other features&mdash;or if you are interested in partnering with CADRE&mdash; please fill out the form below.

-To read more in-depth about the features our platform will provide, please visit the [introduction page](https://cadre.iu.edu/about-cadre/introduction).
+You can also use the form to report bugs or issues you've encountered on the platforn.

+If you need help using CADRE, you can join the CADRE community and ask questions about how to use the platform [in the CADRE Slack Workspace](https://join.slack.com/t/cadreproject/shared_invite/zt-h0va3ww3-ekByIYC7iG81K_hLVGKciQ).
+Our CADRE IT and Research teams monintor the #cadre-users Slack channel for users who need assistance.

 If you want to stay updated on CADRE and remain informed on when our services will become available, follow us on Twitter at [@CADRE_Project](https://twitter.com/CADRE_Project) and [subscribe](https://cadre.iu.edu/news-and-events) to our newsletter.